dirweis/cc-spring-training/README.md

  - Implemented own annotations for validating with `ConstraintValidator` implementations
      - Implemented the annotation `MultipleOf` as the REST constraint
      - Implemented the annotation `PetIdNull` as a special checker

+##### Step 7
+ - Implemented the JUnit integration tests for the Exception Handlers
+ - Implemented the JUnit integration tests for the success cases (very rudimentary)
+ - Implemented the first JUnit test with a mocked controller
+ - Implemented some more JUnit tests for code coverage